Hands down, email marketing is the most effective channel for businesses to market to other businesses. So what’s the problem?

 When you are serving a business, you’ll most likely work with a few different decision-makers and/or influencers.
 If you can help each of them individually, you’ll win their business and their loyalty.

 The key to success here is segmentation.
 Marketers report an average increase in revenue of 760% from customized, segmented email campaigns.

-There are many different ways to segment your audience.
-Check out our article for helpful hints, and take a look at the video below to see how to do it using MailerLite.
+There are many different ways to segment your email audience.
+Take a look at the video below to see how to do it using MailerLite.

 If you work in a B2B company, there’s a good chance you have access to data on product life cycles, customer behaviors, and other insights about your target audience.
 Use that knowledge to segment email messaging.

 B2B segments include different business areas, different positions within a company, or different relationships.
 The main thing is to ensure that the right message goes to the right person.

 For example, an IT manager and a CMO (Chief Marketing Officer) will most likely both have input into a purchase decision for new technology, but they will likely care about different things.
 Your task is to make sure you know who you’re talking to – and tailor your content to suit.